Vision Zero for Youth U.S. Leadership Award

 Seattle, WA

-The Vision Zero for Youth U.S. Leadership Award recognizes places that are taking bold steps to stop severe injuries and deaths among child and youth pedestrians and bicyclists.
+The Vision Zero for Youth U.S. Leadership Award recognizes places that are taking bold steps to prioritize safety for child and youth pedestrians and bicyclists.
 The award aims to highlight noteworthy practices and inspire other communities to take action.

-Now in its eighth year, the Vision Zero for Youth U.S. Leadership Award is given annually by the National Center for Safe Routes to School in partnership with the FIA Foundation and the University of North Carolina Highway Safety Research Center.
+Now in its ninth year, the Vision Zero for Youth Leadership Award is given annually by the National Center for Safe Routes to School.
+This year, the award is made possible by General Motors and the University of North Carolina Highway Safety Research Center.
+We appreciate FIA Foundation’s support of the award program in previous years.

 Eligibility